jhpce-jhu/jhpce_mkdocs/docs/csub/csub-overview.md

   - except for programs which run out of containers like RStudio Server

 ### Differences
-- Different user accounts (all have the form of `c-<JHEDID>-<DUA-NUMBER>`)
+- Different user accounts (all C-SUB have the form of `c-<JHEDID>-<DUA-NUMBER>`)
+- Different login node (C-SUB: jhpcecms01.jhsph.edu, only accessible from JH networks (including the VPN))
-- Different SLURM server, partitions and nodes (cluster name is "cms" instead of "jhpce3")
+- Different SLURM server, partitions and nodes (cluster name is "cms" instead of "jhpce3").
+So job acounting records differ.
+Default partition for jobs in "jhpce3" is "shared" while in "cms" it is "cms".
-- File transfer in and out is VERY different (see orientation pdf)
+- File transfer in and out is VERY different (see C-SUB orientation pdf)
 - Home directory locations (under `/users/<DUA-NUMBER>/` instead of just `/users/`)
 - Common group-writable file sharing areas among DUA members (e.g. /users/55548/shared/)